D3One/White2Hack/Interview_HackUnderground.md

 A: Hmm, interesting question!
 It's definitely hard to say.
 I've never kept any statistics on this.
 Most of my ideas come to me in my head, so I just come home, sit down, and write, recording my thoughts and adding various links, videos, and additional materials related to the topic of the article.
 Every day, I also browse a large number of aggregator sites that publish information security news, incidents, reports, and case studies.
 Many ideas also arise after solving a problem or completing a project in which I participated.
 Sometimes questions from subscribers or my students inspire me to write about certain topics.
 Some articles have been sitting in my drafts for a long time, waiting for me to format them and finalize them.

-#### Q: Aren't you afraid that your materials could be used for illegal purposes?
+#### Q: Do you afraid that your materials could be used for illegal purposes?

 A: You see, in my public page, I talk, share, demonstrate, but nothing more.
 How it might be used later is beyond my control.
 I can't go around holding everyone's hand and lecturing them, looking over their shoulders at their monitors and wagging my finger at them.
 It's the same as when you get your driver's license and get behind the wheel.
 If you have a brain, you'll obey the traffic rules.
 Similarly, when you send your child to boxing class, where they teach them technique, how they will use it later — for self-defense or to bully their peers — depends more on their upbringing and moral qualities.
 I have published a disclaimer in which I clearly stated this.
 Besides, I don't just talk about “how to hack something” (laughs), but also how to protect yourself and your data.
 It's impossible to know how to defend yourself if you don't know how you might be attacked.
 A lot of the material in the public domain is devoted to configuring standard Windows and Linux security measures.
 And “attack techniques” are mainly related to the practice of conducting pen tests; there is no other way here.
 And it is not for nothing that the channel is called White 2 hack, that is, it clearly makes it clear which side we are on. (laughs)